htoigo/pong/README.md

 from the Pong directory.
 Press '1' to begin a single player game, and press '2' to begin a 2-player game.
 The left-hand player uses the 'w' and 's' keys to move her paddle up and down, while the right-hand player uses the up and down arrow keys.
-Other keys used are:
+The full list of keys used is:

+    '1'      begin a single-player game
+    '2'      begin a 2-player game
+    'w'      move left paddle up
+    's'      "              " down
+    UP       move right paddle up
+    DOWN     "               " down
-    'SPACE' pause/unpause the game
+    SPACE    pause/unpause the game
-    'ESC'   abort the game, closing the window
+    ESC      abort the game, closing the window
     'r'      reset the game after it has ended

 ### Contributing

-Rather than contributing here, I think you should work through Andrew Gibiansky's excellent tutorial yourself, which was how this project started for me.
+Rather than contributing here, I think you should work through Andrew Gibiansky's excellent tutorial for yourself, which was how this project started for me.
 (See the *Credits* section, below.)

 ### Credits